-- 5. Set the environment variable JAVA_HOME to the directory where you have the JDK 1.6 installed.
-If this value is not set, the installation script will try to guess it, but if no JDK is found, the gasgano distribution will not be installed; QFits, CPL, EsoRex and the pipeline will be installed anyway. - 6.
-Install: after moving to the top installation directory, cd uves-kit-5.2.5 it is possible to perform a simple installation using the available installer script (recommended):
+- 5. Set the environment variable JAVA_HOME to the directory where you have the JDK 1.8 installed.
+If this value is not set, the installation script will try to guess it, but if no JDK is found, the gasgano distribution will not be installed; QFits, CPL, EsoRex and the pipeline will be installed anyway. - Install: after moving to the top installation directory, cd uves-kit-6.5.2 export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/